dylanaraps/pure-bash-bible/README.md

 If you see something that is incorrectly described, buggy or outright wrong, open an issue or send a pull request.
 If you know a handy snippet that is not included in this list, contribute!
+If the bible is missing something, open an issue and I or others will come up with a solution.

 **NOTE**: Error handling (*checking if a file exists, etc*) is not included.
 These are meant to be snippets you can incorporate into your